 - I. Pseudorostral spines are well divided by a median V-shaped sinus.
 Preocular and postocular spines distinct, against the latter the eye is retracted. - 1.
-Carapace typically pyriform or suboblong, the hepatic and branchial regions are laterally produced, each separated by a concave interspace.
-Pugettia.
+Carapace typically pyriform or suboblong, the hepatic and branchial regions are laterally produced, each separated by a concave interspace. ....
+Pugettia. - Carapace subpentagonal, having two laminar lateral expansions, which are inwardly united and outwardly marked by a closed fissure. . . . . . . .
+Mimulus. - III.

-III.
 Pseudorostrum simple.

 - 2. Pseudorostrum laterally compressed.
 Carapace of male usually subtriangular, that of female with two lateral wing-like expasions.
 Eye-stalks very short and deeply sunken against the lateral surface of the neck.

-- i.
-Preocular spine present.

-Huenia.